Ramlah7/LiveNewsModule/README.md

-├── gui.py            # Contains the NewsGUI class and layout for the news display ├── main.py           # Main file to run the application ├── news_fetcher.py   # Contains functions to fetch the latest news via RSS ├── icons/            # Folder with icon images for news sources ├── requirements.txt  # List of required dependencies └── README.md         # This file
+├── gui.py            # Contains the NewsGUI class and layout for the news display ├── main.py           # Main file to run the application ├── news_fetcher.py   # Contains functions to fetch the latest news via RSS ├── icons/            # Folder with icon images for news sources like al jazeera,the new, dawn, bbc ├── requirements.txt  # List of required dependencies └── README.md         # This file
 ```